 Obtaining a Class D Operator's License

-A 17- or 18-year-old permit holder may obtain a Class D operator’s license once the driver has held a Level One Learner’s Permit for at least a year without the sponsor withdrawing endorsement and the applicant’s driving privileges suspended, revoked, canceled, denied, or surrendered.
-A Level One Learner’s Permit will automatically convert to a Class D license once the year has passed.
+A permit holder at least 17-years-old but less than 18-years-old may obtain a Class D operator's license once the driver has held a Level One Learner's Permit for at least a year without the sponsor withdrawing endorsement and the applicant's driving privileges suspended, revoked, canceled, denied, or surrendered.
+A Level One Learner's Permit will automatically convert to a Class D license once the year has passed.

 Need more information on state laws?
 Learn more about the laws where you live.

 Note: Our attorneys are licensed to practice law in Pennsylvania, West Virginia, Ohio, Maryland, and Virginia.
 This information is not intended to solicit clients for matters outside of the states of Pennsylvania, Ohio, West Virginia, Maryland, and Virginia, although if you are injured in an accident, we have relationships with other personal injury attorneys and lawyers throughout the United States.